-Bambino is a California-based company founded in early 2015, offering an app-based service that allows parents to easily find, book, and pay local babysitters.
+Bambino is an app-based babysitting service that allows parents to easily find, book, and pay local sitters.
 The app is positioned as a marketplace, connecting trusted local sitters with nearby families.
-In 2016 I was recruited to help launch the brand and build marketing momentum for the company.
+In 2016, I was recruited to design and implement a marketing strategy to help launch the brand and build up a consistent user base.

-Based on our knowledge of the market, past experience, and the current abilities of the product, we narrowed our focus to 3 main marketing strategies: social media, word of mouth, and affiliate programs We also identified growth targets for each strategy:
+Based on our research of our market, user groups, and current abilities of the product, we narrowed our focus to 3 main marketing channels: social media, word of mouth, and affiliate programs.

 Organic Social Media

 Our content marketing strategy centered around educating the public & building trust & credibility.